 This course teaches basic scuba skills and safety rules with the use of scuba equipment.
-This program is not a certification but an equivalent to a "resort course".
+This program is not a certification but an introductory experience.
 This course consists of 6 water sessions: 2 skin diving and 4 scuba dives and is driven by camper comfort.
 Compared to the Open Water course, it is slower paced and more student centered.
-Completed skills can be transferred to an Open Water Certification class within six months of the course.
 This course is an ideal choice for those that are not yet ready to meet the scuba certification requirements.
-Ratio: 4 students to 1 instructors max, and to a max depth of 40 feet.